Parvathi Ravi Ghantasala: Awards and recognition

-Parvathi received the Natya Kala Ratna from the Krishna Gana Sabha for her excellence in classical dance, the Sangeet Natak Akademi Award for Young Artistes for her choreography, and the Kalaimamani Tamil Nadu State Award for her contributions to the arts.
+Parvathi received the Natya Kala Ratna from the Krishna Gana Sabha for her excellence in classical dance, and the Kalaimamani Tamil Nadu State Award for her contributions to the arts.

 Legacy

-Through her Kalasri School of Performing Arts, Parvathi has trained many students in Bharatanatyam.
+Through her Kalapradarshini School of Performing Arts, Parvathi has trained many students in Bharatanatyam.
 Her productions focus on themes related to Ghantasala and Annamayya.

 Personal life

 Parvathi is married to the son of Ghantasala Venkateswara Rao.
 She resides in Chennai, where she teaches and performs.